-You would think that I would be an old hand at moving by now, I have been through the motions of moving house as an expat more times than I would like to remember.
+You would think that I would be an old hand at househunting as an expat, I have been through the motions of moving house as an expat more times than I would like to remember.
 I think the websites I use have all my preference saved, as I once again go through the motions of searching for a new home to live in, four-bedroom – tick, three bathrooms – tick, close to amenities – tick, pets allowed – tick.
 House hunting as an expat, here we go again!

 It feels like I am always looking on one real estate website or another.
 I am checking for the right area to live in, checking that the walking distance to public transport is feasible, and of course driving distance to schools, universities and work locations.
 There are a few things I tick off the list before speaking with an estate agent, and here they are.